Leeds-MONC/monc/doc/ARC4.md

 MV2_SHOW_CPU_BINDING MV2_USE_THREAD_WARNING
 ```

-The you execute your job submission script
+Then you execute your job submission script
 ```bash
 $> qsub <you-job-script.sub>
 ```